ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 among competing transport protocols.

-This document does not give hard-and-fast requirements for an appropriate congestion control scheme.
+This document does not give hard-and-fast requirements for an appropriate congestion control algorithm.
 Rather, the document provides
-a set of criteria that should be considered and weighed by the developers of congestion control algorithms and by the IETF in the context of each proposal.
+a set of criteria that should be considered and weighed by the developers of alternative algorithms and by the IETF in the context of each proposal.

-The high-order criteria for any new congestion control is that a serious scientific study of the pros and cons occurs when a proposal is considered for publication by the IETF or before it is deployed at large scale.
+The high-order criteria for any proposal is a serious scientific study of the pros and cons occurs when a proposal is considered for publication by the IETF or before it is deployed at large scale.